KellerJordan/modded-nanogpt/README.md

 * Trains 35% more efficiently (6.44B tokens instead of 10B to reach the same validation loss).
 * Has simpler code (414 lines instead of 858).

+To simplify the code, some features were removed, like text generation.
+And to obtain a training speed improvement, we have diverged a bit architecturally and in terms of hyperparameters from being a strict reproduction of the GPT-2 paper.

 To run it:
 ```
 python data/fineweb.py